fiduswriter/fiduswriter/README.md

 10. In your browser, navigate to http://localhost:8000/ and log in.

 11. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).

+12. To regenerate current Sphinx documentation (that is in docs folder) run:
+  > `sphinx-apidoc -f -o ./docs/ ./`

 Advanced options
 ----